AI Library

 # Using the web UI

-You can export your code as a component from any of your projects.
+Complete the following steps to export your code as a component from any of your projects:

-- Open the project that contains the code you want to export.
+- Open the project that contains the code to export.

 - Open the Flows section of the project.